Admission Requirements

 • You may include internship experience if it is related to your graduate program of study.

-• The MSCM program does not have a minimum work experience requirement for admission; however, any relevant work experience can strengthen your application.
+The MSCM program does not have a minimum work experience requirement for admission; however, any IT or Cybersecurity work experience can strengthen your application.

 In your application, you are required to list all higher education institutions you’ve attended and provide unofficial transcripts for each institution.
 While we can accept unofficial transcripts during the admissions stage, the unofficial transcripts must include: the name of the school, your full name, semesters, course numbers, course titles, course grades, semester GPAs, and cumulative GPA.